-- 95% of Safe Communities attended the two-day event, to learn, connect, interact, and engage - 100% agreed with the statement 'I have learnt something new relevant to my Safe Community work and have upskilled my knowledge and capabilities' - 83% of respondents rated SCFNZ overall in relation to the hui as 'excellent or very good' - The hui included five main topics: localism & 4 wellbeing's; wellbeing in the workplace; community response to methamphetamine; alcohol-related harm & inequities; and meaningful partnerships. - Community presentations remained an essential tool to enable best practice shared learning, with presentations on collaborative governance, priority setting and effective strategies. - Interactive roundtable discussion allowed sharing of experience and generated a range of ways to facilitate Māori participation in Safe Communities - Focused discussion sessions allowed for in depth analysis and collective discussion/problem solving of key issues after each of the five key topic areas.
-Evaluation showed a 94% positive rating 'a great way to share ideas and different perspectives and experiences', 'good for networking and reflection', 'valuable for enriching learnings'.
+- 95% of SC attended the two-day event, to learn, connect, interact, and engage - 100% agreed with the statement 'I have learnt something new relevant to my Safe Community work and had upskilled their knowledge and capabilities' - 83% of respondents rating SCFNZ overall in relation to the forum as 'excellent or very good' - Five main topics: localism & 4 wellbeing's; wellbeing in the workplace; community response to methamphetamine; alcohol-related harm & inequities; and meaningful partnerships. - Community presentations remain an essential tool to enable best practice shared learning with presentations on collaborative governance, priority setting and effective strategies. - Interactive roundtable discussion allowed sharing of experience and generated a range of ways to facilitate Māori participation in Safe Communities - Focused discussion sessions allowed for in depth analysis and collective discussion/problem solving of key issues after each of the four key topic areas.
+Evaluation showed 94% positive rating 'a great way to share ideas and different perspectives and experiences', 'good for networking and reflection', 'valuable for enriching learnings'.